dlaub3/blog/web/wai-aria/index.md

   the content using screen readers and other assistive tools.

 ## ARIA Roles

-ARIA roles are a crucial part of the WAI-ARIA web accessibility specification.
-They provide a way to convey the purpose or behavior of an element to assistive technologies, enhancing the user experience for people with disabilities.

-**What are ARIA Roles?**

 ARIA roles are attributes added to elements in your HTML to specify their role (or purpose) in the interface, especially when that role might not be evident or